mongodb/mongo-ruby-driver/README.md

 -----

-Documentation for the 2.x series is currently a work in progress, but that work can be sean in the meantime [here](https://github.com/durran/docs-ecosystem/blob/RUBY-684/source/tutorial/ruby-driver-tutorial.txt).
+Documentation for the 2.x series is currently a work in progress, but that work can be seen in the meantime [here](https://github.com/durran/docs-ecosystem/blob/RUBY-684/source/tutorial/ruby-driver-tutorial.txt).

 API docs can be found [here](http://api.mongodb.org/ruby/).